PYNQcast/ServerSide_PYNQ_Raycaster/README.md

 ## Quick Start

 > **`raycastpair.pem`** (EC2 SSH key) is required for all launch scripts and will be provided to the assessor separately.
 Place it at the repo root.
-> future plan is too design a full tutorial on how to setup your own server using our tools.
+> Future plan is too design a full tutorial on how to setup your own server using our tools.

 ### Three launch modes